§ 5914 Rules; hearing; adoption.

 (6) Five preference points may be claimed by the spouse of any of the following, so long as the spouse achieves a passing examination grade:

 a.
-Any veteran who has died, so long as the widow or widower has not remarried;
+Any veteran or member who qualifies under subsection (a) of this section who has died, so long as the widow or widower has not remarried;

 b.
 Any member of the armed forces serving on active duty who, at the time of application for the priority, is listed in 1 or more of the following categories and has been so listed for a total of more than 90 days: